Latvia: Reformation period and Polish and Swedish rule

-After the Livonian War (1558–1583), Livonia (Northern Latvia & Southern Estonia) fell under Polish and Lithuanian rule.
-The southern part of Estonia and the northern part of Latvia were ceded to the Grand Duchy of Lithuania and formed into the Duchy of Livonia (Ducatus Livoniae Ultradunensis).
-Gotthard Kettler, the last Master of the Order of Livonia, formed the Duchy of Courland and Semigallia.
-Though the duchy was a vassal state to Lithuanian Grand Duchy and later of Polish and Lithuanian commonwealth, it retained a considerable degree of autonomy and experienced a golden age in the 16th century.
-Latgalia, the easternmost region of Latvia, became a part of the Inflanty Voivodeship of the Polish-Lithuanian Commonwealth.
+After the Livonian War (1558–1583), Livonia (northern Latvia and southern Estonia) fell under the hegemony of the Polish–Lithuanian Commonwealth.
+The lands were ceded to the Grand Duchy of Lithuania and formed into the Duchy of Livonia (Ducatus Livoniae Ultradunensis).
+Gotthard Kettler, the last master of the Order of Livonia, formed the Duchy of Courland and Semigallia.
+Though the duchy was a vassal state to the Lithuanian Grand Duchy and later of Poland–Lithuania, it retained a considerable degree of autonomy and experienced a golden age in the 16th century.
+Latgalia, the easternmost region of Latvia, became a part of the Inflanty Voivodeship of the Polish–Lithuanian Commonwealth.

 In the 17th and early 18th centuries, the Polish–Lithuanian Commonwealth, Sweden, and Russia struggled for supremacy in the eastern Baltic.
 After the Polish–Swedish War, northern Livonia (including Vidzeme) came under Swedish rule.
 Riga became the capital of Swedish Livonia and the largest city in the entire Swedish Empire.
 Fighting continued sporadically between Sweden and Poland until the Truce of Altmark in 1629.
 In Latvia, the Swedish period is generally remembered as positive; serfdom was eased, a network of schools was established for the peasantry, and the power of the regional barons was diminished.

 Several important cultural changes occurred during this time.
 Under Swedish and largely German rule, western Latvia adopted Lutheranism as its main religion.
 The ancient tribes of the Couronians, Semigallians, Selonians, Livs, and northern Latgallians assimilated to form the Latvian people, speaking one Latvian language.
-Throughout all the centuries, however, an actual Latvian state had not been established, so the borders and definitions of who exactly fell within that group are largely subjective.
+An actual Latvian state had not been established, so the borders and definitions of who fell within that group are largely subjective.
 Meanwhile, largely isolated from the rest of Latvia, southern Latgallians adopted Catholicism under Polish/Jesuit influence.
 The native dialect remained distinct, although it acquired many Polish and Russian loanwords.